Dr Ellen McWilliams

 - EASM100 - The Cultures of American Modernism

 - EASM153 - Beyond the Border: The Politics of Place in Contemporary North American Literature and Culture

-I grew up in Ireland and went to the Sacred Heart Secondary School in Clonakilty, Co.
-Cork.
-I studied at University College Cork and was awarded a scholarship to the University of Constance.
 I received a National University of Ireland Travelling Prize in English before completing my PhD at Bristol with the assistance of a University of Bristol Arts Factulty Graduate Student Scholarship and an International Council for Canadian Studies Graduate Student Scholarship.
 Prior to being appointed at Exeter, I taught at the University of Bristol and Bath Spa University and spent time as a Fulbright Scholar at Fordham University in New York.